Self-managed super fund (SMSF)

 Many professionally managed super funds have DIY investment

-investments without the legal and administrative requirements of
+control over your investments without the legal and administrative

 Have you considered other super funds or investment